adampang27/adampang27.github.io/project4.md

 *   Do different clustering algorithms (K-Means vs. Agglomerative) find the same patterns?

 ## What is Clustering and How Does It Work?
-Clustering is a way of grouping data points so that items in the same group (or "cluster") are more similar to each other than to those in other groups.
+Clustering is a way of grouping data points so that items in the same group/cluster are more similar to each other than to those in other groups.
 For this project, I used two different methods:

 1. K-Means Clustering: This algorithm tries to find k center points (centroids) and assigns every cat to the nearest center.
 It keeps moving the centers until the groups are stable.
 It works best when clusters are round and roughly the same size.
 2. Agglomerative Clustering: This is approach starts up from the bottom.
 It starts by treating every single cat as its own cluster and then keeps merging the two most similar clusters until we reach the desired number of groups.
 It builds a hierarchy like a family tree.